Modbus Setup Guide

 - Select the ModbusDemoApp that resides under ModbusDemo in the Project tree

-- In the Resource tree, expand the ModbusIO resource.
+- In the Resource tree, expand the ModbusIO resource and the 'Generic Master/Client' group

 - Right-click/add a ModbusMasterTCP to ModbusDemoApp: